git-moss/ConvertWithMoss/README-FORMATS.md

 * Crossfade notes: You can automatically create crossfades between the different note ranges.
 This makes especially sense if you only sampled a couple of notes.
 Set the number of notes, which should be cross-faded between two samples (0-127).
 If you set a too high number the crossfade is automatically limited to the maximum number of notes between the two neighboring samples.
 * Crossfade velocities: You can automatically create crossfades between the different groups.
 This makes especially sense if you sampled several sample groups with different velocity values.
 Set the number of velocity steps (0-127), which should be crossfaded between two samples.
 If you set a too high number the crossfade is automatically limited to the maximum number of velocity steps between the two neighbouring samples.
 * Post-fix text to remove: The algorithm automatically removes the note information to extract the name of the multisample but there might be further text at the end of the name, which you might want to remove.
 For example the multisamples I created with SampleRobot have a group information like "_ms0_0".
 You can set a comma separated list of such postfix texts in that field.

-## Destination formats

-The following multisample formats can be the destination of a conversion.

-### Akai MPC Keygroups

-A MPC Keygroup is stored in a folder.
-It contains a description file (.xpm) and the sample files (.WAV).
-This format has some restrictions:

-* A round robin keygroup can only contain up to 4 layers (groups).
-An error is displayed in this case but the file is converted anyway.
-* Only 128 keygroups are allowed.
-An error is displayed in this case but the file is written anyway but might not be loadable.

-### Bitwig Studio multisample

-This format can be loaded in the Bitwig Sampler device.
-It supports multiple groups, key and velocity crossfades as well as several metadata information: creator, sound category and keywords.

-### DecentSampler

-Writes a dspreset or dslibrary file (see above) depending out the setting.
-Samples are stored in a sub-folder with the same name.

-Further options:

-* Make monophonic: Restricts the sound to 1 note, use e.g. for lead sounds.
-* Add envelope: Create 4 knobs to edit the amplitude envelope.
-* Add filter: Adds a low pass filter and creates a cutoff and resonance knob for it.
-* Add reverb: Adds a reverb effect and  creates two parameter knobs for it.

-### Korg KMP/KSF

-Since the KMP format can only contain 1 group of a multisample, sources with multiple groups are split up into several KMP files.
-Due to limitations of the format only uncompressed 8 or 16 bit samples up to 48kHz are supported.

-### Korg wavestate/modwave (*.korgmultisample)

-The korgmultisample format is currently used by the Korg wavestate and modwave keyboards.
-Files in that format can be opened with the Korg Sample Builder software and transferred to the keyboard.

-Since the format supports only one group of a multisample, multiple files are created for each group available in the source.
-If there is more than one group in the source the name of the created file has the velocity range of the group added.
-Using that information a multisample with up to 4 groups can be created as Performance in the device.

-## Native Instruments Kontakt

-Writes a NKI file (see above) and puts all samples in a sub-folder with the same name.
-Currently, only the Kontakt 1 format is supported which does not contain any metadata information.

-### SFZ

-Writes a SFZ file (see above) and puts all samples in a sub-folder with the same name.

-## TAL Sampler

-Writes a TAL Sampler file (see above) and puts all samples in a sub-folder with the same name.

-The implementation distributes the samples of the source groups across the 4 layers of TAL Sampler in such a way that the key and velocity splits do not overlap.
-This is a workaround for the fact that TAL Sampler does not support overlapping samples.
-Since groups have only the name and trigger type as attributes, which are not supported in TAL Sampler anyway, this should work in most cases.
-If there are still overlapping samples a warning is displayed.

-### WAV files

-Only stores the WAV files from the source format in a sub-folder.
-Use e.g. to extract the audio files from a SF2 file.